Zilliqa/zq2/README.md

 If multiple configuration files are provided, they will be merged together.
 If a configuration key occurs in more than one configuration file, the process will exit with an error.

-By default, a node will not expose any RPC methods.
+By default, a node will not expose the JSON-RPC API.
-To enable APIs, you must set `enabled_apis` under the [[nodes]] object in the configuration file.
+To enable APIs, you must set `api_servers` under the [[nodes]] object in the configuration file.
+Each item must be an object with keys `port` and `enabled_apis`.
 Each item in `enabled_apis` must either be:

 * A string such as `"eth"`, which enables all API methods under the `eth_` namespace.
 * An object of the form `{ namespace = "eth", apis = ["blockNumber"] }`, which enables specific API methods.

 Zilliqa APIs which don't have a namespace are implicitly grouped under the `zilliqa` namespace.

+See `config-example.toml` for a configuration example.

 ## Testing